khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

    For most, it will only require running the command :code:`wsl --install` in powershell admin mode.
    Visit the link if it doesn't.
 #.
 Install `Pycharm Professional Version <https://www.jetbrains.com/pycharm/>`_, make sure to only install the Professional version of PyCharm, not the Community version.
 #.
-Open pycharm with your cloned Ivy repository.
+Open pycharm with your cloned Aikit repository.
    Add the remote python interpreter by:

    a.
 Going to the settings -> Build, Execution, Deployment -> Docker